RickLeite/Brain-tumor-detection/README.md

 ### Model Implementation

-The model implementation is purely based and provided to the community by [Abdullah Wagih](https://www.kaggle.com/code/abdallahwagih/brain-tumor-segmentation-unet-efficientnetb7/notebook), an AI Engineer.
+The model implementation is based on and provided to the community by [Abdullah Wagih](https://www.kaggle.com/code/abdallahwagih/brain-tumor-segmentation-unet-efficientnetb7/notebook), an AI Engineer.

 ## Project Structure

 - **base**: Contains everything related to the model architecture and training.
-    - **data/**: Contains the dataset CSV file based on (image data not included).
+    - **data/**: Contains the dataset CSV file (image data not included).
-    - **notebook/**: Contain the Jupyter notebook for training the model.
+    - **notebook/**: Contains the Jupyter notebook for training the model.
     - **models/**: Directory with the saved trained model.
-- **backend_inference_api**: Contains API developed with fastAPI for the model inference.
+- **backend_inference_api**: Contains the API developed with FastAPI for the model inference.
     - **app/**: Contains the main files for the API.
     - **models/**: Directory with the saved trained model.
     - **requirements.txt**: Required libraries for the API.
-- **program**: Contains the program created with spring.
+- **program**: Contains the program created with Java Spring and Postgres for integration.
-    -(**src/main/java/com/demo/**): Contains the main Java files for the program.
-    - **Business/**: Contains the business logic files for the program.
-    - **Controller/**: Contains the controller files for the program.
-    - **Entities/**: Contains the entity files for the program.
-    - **repository/**: Contains the repository files for the program.
+    - [Projeto Integrador V](https://github.com/josedurigon/ProjetoIntegradorV): GitHub repository with the integration code.
-    - **Service/**: Contains the service files for the program.
-    - **ThymeLeafConfiguration/**: Contains the thymeleaf files for the program.
-- **README.md**: Project documentation.

 ## Training